 The Minister of Education announced that the government is looking to reopen the border to enable international students to return to New Zealand to continue with their studies.
-Plans and details are yet to come.
-International students would not be able to come to New Zealand in July and August as advised by the minister.
+However, the Minister has confirmed that international students are not able to come to New Zealand in 2020 except for small cohorts of students.

 Limited exceptions will be made to a small group of people who receive approval to travel to New Zealand, includes but not limited to

 - Partners, dependent children (aged 19 years or under) or legal guardians of New Zealand citizens or residents who do not hold a visa based on their relationship and either:

 - Australian citizens and permanent resident who normally live in New Zealand

 - Critical health workers